papigupta/deepread/README.md

 ## ✨ Core Idea

 Reading is easy.
 Remembering, applying, and growing from what you read?
-That’s the hard part.
+That's the hard part.

 Deepread turns passive reading into an **active learning ritual** — powered by LLMs, personal insight tracking, and daily practice.